-Learn some of the most often used property investment terms.
+Learn below from some of the most often used property investment terms.

 A term generally used for units in high-rise or higher density housing.